Is there is a safest and most traveled route for backpacking through all of Central America? Any groups that travel from Panama- Belieze?

 I'm planning on backpacking from Panama to Belieze, hitting all countries in between, in April and traveling for about 2 or 3 months.
 I'm wondering if there is a route or trail that my boyfriend and I should stick to?
 Also are there frequent traveling groups that we could join to get from one place to the next safely?
 For example, a lot of my friends went on NOLS group backpacking trips.
 Are there any similar to NOLS that travel through Central America and know safe areas?
 Also my boyfriend is a surfer and we're trying to hit as many safe surfing spots as we can!
 Any recommendations?

 I don't know about groups but there are a few bus companies who will take you between major cities, Tica Bus was the most recommended one, which I took.
 The only thing is, it doesn't go to Belize, so you have to get there from Guatemala City (go to Puerto Barrios and catch a boat to Punta Gorda, Belize) or San Pedro Sula in Honduras (it's a really dangerous city, I would not recommend it).
 To me all of Central American cities have a relatively dangerous atmosphere but you will also meet some great people there!
 Be advised that most people don't speak English, even in hostels.
 Belize is by far the safest country arround, I have lived there so I could give you more details if you need.
-And I've heard that Pacific Ocean is best for surfing, Salvador was highly recommended (though not from personal experience). about 1 year agoAnswered by Anna via WorldNomads.com
+And I've heard that Pacific Ocean is best for surfing, Salvador was highly recommended (though not from personal experience). almost 2 years agoAnswered by Anna via WorldNomads.com